How to use Ethereum. How to buy Ethereum

 Should you invest in Ethereum?
 Yes, if you share the vision of its founders

-Created in 2015 by the Canadian-Russian programmer Vitalik Buterin, 0'>Ethereum has established itself as the second most high profile and popular cryptocurrency in the world, after Bitcoin.
+Created in 2015 by the Canadian-Russian programmer Vitalik Buterin, Ethereum has established itself as the second highest-profile and second most-popular cryptocurrency in the world, after bitcoin.

 This article explains how to use Ethereum, unpacking its role in the development of blockchain technology.
 We will also explain how to buy Ethereum and the process of storing it securely.

 Ethereum vs Bitcoin

 As you probably know, Bitcoin uses blockchain technology to create a peer-to-peer cash system that enables people to pay for things online with lower costs than if they used traditional fiat currency.
 As we will see in more detail later, you can use Ethereum’s coin, ether (ETH), in the same way.

 The big difference between Ethereum and most of its cryptocurrency rivals is that it is not primarily a standalone cryptocurrency, but a way to enable developers to house their apps on the blockchain.
 Put simply, while Bitcoin is like an app, a way of paying for things, Ethereum is an app store, where developers can post apps, which are then used by consumers or companies.

 Ethereum’s developers felt there were too many applications stored centrally by a small number of companies such as Amazon, Microsoft and Google.
 They wanted to create their own version of the internet where big companies had no control.
 So they set out to enable users across the globe to write decentralised applications using the Ethereum blockchain.
 If data is stored in thousands of different places, they reasoned, it would be more secure and could not be tampered with.
 It would also be cheaper for the developers.